ucdavis/Sitefarm-Seed-PatternLab/docs/getting-started.md

 You'll need [node.js](http://nodejs.org).

-After installing Node you should install Gulp globally
+After installing Node you should install Gulp globally (you may need to use `sudo` if you get errors).

-    $ sudo npm install --global gulp
+    $ npm install --global gulp

 ## Install and setup

-After cloning and changing into that directory, run this to install dependencies (you may need to use `sudo` if you get errors):
+After cloning and changing into that directory, run this to install dependencies:

     $ npm install